weishwu/isoformSwitchAnalyzeR/README.md

 ```

 ##### 4.2 NetSurfP-2
-* 1) Go to webserver.
+* Web-server: 1) Go to webserver.
 2) Upload the amino acid file (_AA) created with extractSequence() function.
 3) Submit your job.
 4) Wait till job is finished (if you submit your email you will receive a notification).
 5) In the top-right corner of the result site use the “Export All” button to download the results as a CNV file.
 6) Supply a string indicating the path to the downloaded csv file directly to the “pathToNetSurfP2resultFile” argument.
 If you run NetSurfP-2 locally just use the “–csv” argument and provide the resulting csv file to the pathToNetSurfP2resultFile argument.